johnnycalderon86/guerrilla/README.md

   It is a very basic site.
 It is build with HTML and CSS.

-  No layout grid, just constructed with divs that i styled with CSS
   ---
   This was an excercise we were assigned in class.